Kellegram/Ghostrunner_faq/README.md

 # Technical issues

+## Troubleshooting
+For troubleshooting crashes make sure to take a look at the [Troubleshooting page](Troubleshooting.md).
 ## My graphics/keybindings are resetting
 Go to `%LOCALAPPDATA%\Ghostrunner\Saved\Config\WindowsNoEditor`.
 Set the things you want, then right click each file, go to Properties and set as read-only.